webdev03/meowclient/README.md

 const session = new ScratchSession();
 await session.init("user", "pass");
 const me = session.getProfile(session.username);
-// next line gets html and stores it so only 1 fetch request and no .init function - recreate the object to reset it console.log("My status is " + (await me.getStatus()));
+console.log("My status is " + (await me.getStatus()));
 ```